AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-label-configure.md

 1. If you have multiple stores and the contact information differs from the default, set **Store View** for each and verify that the information is complete.

-   If the information is missing, an error will appear when you try to print the labels.
+   If the information is missing, an error appears when you try to print the labels.

    ![Store Information](../configuration-reference/general/assets/general-store-information.png)<!-- zoom -->